lkrsova/lkrsova.github.io/_posts/2020-11-13-adrienne-shaw-gaming-at-the-edge.md

 Shaw, A. (2015).
 Gaming at the edge: Sexuality and gender at the margins of gamer culture.
 U of Minnesota Press.
 Chicago

 Lara Croft image: https://www.ebaumsworld.com/pictures/lara-croft-tomb-raider-1/81415116/

+### Cite as
+KRSOVA, Lenka.
+Book to read: Gaming At The Edge, A. Shaw.
+Https://lenikrsova.github.io/ [online].
+2020-11-13.